CodeChron/fullstack-js-with-meteor-react-docs/list_notes.md

 }
 ```

 You should now see notes appear in your browser.

+## Display new notes on top

 If you try adding notes, you'll see they appear in the list.
 However, they are appearing at the bottom of the list.
 Let's make them appear on top.
+We'll do that by changing the sort order in which notes are returned.

 ``` /imports/components/containers/homepage_container.js ```